TheGoodlike13/liberty_or_death/README.md

     The specified principal name krbPrincipalName=bob@GOODLIKE.EU,cn=GOODLIKE.EU,cn=kerberos,ou=Services,dc=goodlike,dc=eu is not found in the back-end repository.

 Well, shit.
 It's clearly connecting, but it can't find the ol' bob.

+Let's try adding something like 'ldap/192.168.1.1' to the keytab:

+    sudo kadmin.local
+    > addprinc -randkey ldap/192.168.1.1
+    > ktadd -k /etc/krb5.ldap.keytab ldap/192.168.1.1
+    > q

+Then copy over the keytab to this project.
+No effect.
+Restarting VM?
+No effect.